QitaoZhao/PoseFormerV2/README.md

 ### News

+[2024.02.06] The environment requirements are updated.
+Also, check our NeurIPS 2023 paper [ContextAware-PoseFormer](https://github.com/QitaoZhao/ContextAware-PoseFormer) (It outperforms sequence-based models with a single video frame as input)!

 [2023.06.16] Codes for in-the-wild video demos are released!

 [2023.05.31] We have a narrated video introduction.
 Please check [here](https://www.youtube.com/watch?v=2xVNrGpGldM).